kavithanayakog/oceanprobe/docs/PROJECT_DOCUMENTATION.md

-# probe — Project Documentation
+# Probe — Project Documentation
 ## 1. Project overview
 The `probe` project exposes a small REST API for controlling probes on a grid.
 A probe has an (x,y) position and a facing `Direction` (NORTH, SOUTH, EAST, WEST).
 The API supports creating probes, listing/fetching/deleting probes, sending command sequences (F/B/L/R) and single-step movement or turns.
 The project persists probe state using Spring Data JPA and an embedded H2 database.